About the Association

 On July 30, 2010, the National Park Service awarded the Wood Lake Battlefield to be listed in The National Register of Historic Places.

-The Association is working closely with land owners, the Civil War Trust (CWT), The American Battlefield Protection Program (ABPP) of the National Park Service, Minnesota Historical Society (MHS) and the State Historic Preservation Office (SHPO) in order to secure conservation easements on a major portion of the battlefield.
+The Association works closely with landowners, the Civil War Trust (CWT), The American Battlefield Protection Program (ABPP) of the National Park Service, Minnesota Historical Society (MNHS) and the State Historic Preservation Office (SHPO) in order to secure conservation easements on a major portion of the battlefield.

 Funding for this project has been raised through individual memberships to the association, private donations and grants from the Civil War Trust, American Battlefield Protection Program, and The Carl and Verna Schmidt Foundation.